avargasv/ContribsGH2-Z/PostZ.md

 to understanding ZIO effects, but it is strictly speaking a gross simplification (to start with, ZIO effects are not functions, but models of complex resourceful computations that can be asynchronous or concurrent).

-ZIO allows the construction of functional effects from values and from effectful code in many ways, the most common being:
+ZIO allows the construction of functional effects from values and from effectual code in many ways, the most common being:
 - `succeed`, a smart constructor that allows to use any value of type A to create a successful ZIO effect,
 - `fail`, another smart constructor which allows to use any value of type E to create a failed ZIO effect,
-- `attempt`, a function that takes as argument any segment of effectful Scala code and returns a `ZIO[Any, Throwable, A]` where A is the type of the value returned by the code segment.
+- `attempt`, a function that takes as argument any segment of effectual Scala code and returns a `ZIO[Any, Throwable, A]` where A is the type of the value returned by the code segment.

 ZIOs can be processed in many ways.
 In what follows we will present some of the operators that can be used